U.S. could cover travel, healthcare for migrant families separated under Trump

 The numbers of children and families arriving at the U.S.-Mexico border have risen in recent months and Biden, who took office on Jan.
 20, has faced criticism from Trump and other Republicans for rolling back hardline border policies.

+U.S. officials have been releasing migrant families from CBP custody to shelters in the region since late January after Mexican authorities in the state of Tamaulipas stopped accepting some migrants the U.S. expelled under a public health order.

+A CBP official who requested anonymity to discuss internal operations told Reuters that several hundred agents would deploy from coastal regions and northern borders.
+CBP declined to answer questions about how many agents it planned to send and when it would deploy them.

-Biden moved to quickly rescind several of Trump’s restrictive immigration policies, including a COVID-era policy to rapidly expel unaccompanied minors caught at the U.S.-Mexico border.
+Biden moved to quickly rescind several of Trump’s restrictive immigration policies, including parts of the U.S. public health order that allowed officials to rapidly expel unaccompanied minors caught at the U.S.-Mexico border.
 Last week, the administration said it opened a temporary shelter for minors in Texas that was used during the Trump presidency and is taking steps to speed up releases of the children to sponsors.

 At a press briefing at the White House on Monday, DHS Secretary Alejandro Mayorkas argued the United States is not experiencing a crisis at the border, instead calling the situation “a challenge ... that we are managing.”

-Later on Monday, he will join Biden in a virtual summit with Mexican President Andres Manuel Lopez Obrador that is expected to touch on immigration issues.
+The Biden administration is considering placing personnel from the U.S. Department of Health and Human Services in Border Patrol stations to speed up the process of finding out whether unaccompanied children have relatives in the United States, Mayorkas said.

-Reporting by Ted Hesson in Washington; Additional reporting by Alexandra Alper, Nandita Bose and Susan Heavey in Washington; Editing by Mica Rosenberg and Aurora Ellis
+Reporting by Ted Hesson in Washington; Additional reporting by Alexandra Alper, Nandita Bose and Susan Heavey in Washington and Mimi Dwyer in Los Angeles; Editing by Mica Rosenberg and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.